 Source: Yahoo!
 Finance. * From IPO date of May 18, 2012

-If you had put $10,000 into Netflix at the end of 2010, you’d have more than 20 times that amount of money at the end of 2020 – a truly incredible return.
+If you had put $10,000 into Netflix at the start of 2012, you’d have about 60 times that amount of money at the end of 2021 – a truly incredible return.
 Even the low end of the returns is attractive.
 And the annualized returns are about as good as you can find in the market.

 These growth records are built on each company’s expanding global empire, though sometimes people don’t realize the companies have other businesses under the corporate umbrella.

-For example, while Facebook is known for its namesake social media site, many consumers aren’t aware that it also controls the WhatsApp messenger and Instagram social media site.
+For example, while Meta Platforms is known for its Facebook social media site, many consumers aren’t aware that it also controls the WhatsApp messenger and Instagram social media site.